• Skip to main content

 We Recommend Byte For Most Users

 SmileDirectClub and Byte both offer a convenient and affordable alternative to visiting your dental provider for Invisalign treatment.
-Still, we recommend Byte because of their shorter average treatment times and better customer support.
+Still, we recommend Byte, which sets itself apart with shorter average treatment plans and – in our view – a better overall customer support experience.

 Frequently Asked Questions